 When you get behind the wheel of a vehicle, the last thing anyone should worry about is the possibility of being involved in an accident.
 However, these incidents do occur frequently, and it may be necessary for an injury victim to prove the other party’s liability in order to secure compensation, especially if the injured party does not have car insurance.
-In these situations, having a car accident attorney will be vital to understanding the Pennsylvania statutes concerning car accidents and to help properly approach these cases.
+In these situations, having a car accident attorney in Philadelphia,PA will be vital to understanding the Pennsylvania statutes concerning car accidents and to help properly approach these cases.

 Pennsylvania is one of the few states that uses a type of the “no-fault” system when involving car accidents.
 This would mean that drivers will rely on their own insurance carrier for coverage of their medical bills and lost wages, despite which driver causes the accident.